center2055/CitronClicker/README.md

 # Citron Clicker

-Citron Clicker is a high-performance, cleanly designed autoclicker specifically built and optimized for Minecraft Bedrock and Java Edition.
-It features a modern user interface and precise clicking mechanics to ensure accurate CPS rates.
+Made this external autoclicker for Minecraft Bedrock and Java.
+I wanted something that looks clean and works properly without lagging the game.

 ## Features

-* Left and Right Clicker: Configure independent settings for both left and right mouse buttons.
+* **Left and Right Clicker:** You can configure them completely separate from each other.
-* Precise CPS: Accurate clicks per second ranging from 1 to 20.
+* **Precise CPS:** 1 to 20 CPS.
-* Suspend Key: Bind a key (keyboard or mouse) to temporarily pause the clicker, allowing normal interactions like block breaking.
+* **Suspend Key:** Bind a key (like a side mouse button) to hold down when you want to pause the clicker.
+Super useful for breaking blocks so it doesn't just spam click them.
-* Module Hotkey: Quickly toggle the autoclicker on or off using a custom bind.
+* **Module Hotkey:** Quick toggle to turn the whole thing on or off.
-* Avoid GUI: Automatically pauses clicking when a menu or inventory is open (detects cursor visibility).
+* **Avoid GUI:** Automatically stops clicking when your cursor is visible (so it doesn't mess up your inventory or menus).
-* Jitter: Simulates natural hand movement with configurable intensity.
+* **Jitter:** Simulates hand shaking.
-* Configuration Saving: Automatically saves and loads your custom profiles.
+* **Auto Save:** Saves your configs automatically.
-* Clean Injection: Operates externally with low-level mouse hooks for accurate input simulation.
+* **Clean Injection:** Completely external, uses low level mouse hooks so it's accurate and safe.

 ## Screenshot